Byodo-in Temple in Uji

 Uji Fireworks Festival (middle of August)

 You will have the best view from the Furitsu Uji Park.
-Enjoy more than 7000 fireworks with 70 different shots will lighten up the clear sky.
+Enjoy more than 7000 fireworks with 70 different shots, when they light up the clear sky.

 October